seblj/dotfiles/README.md

 ### Full

 To setup the entire configuration, run the installation script `install.sh`.
-This should prompt you with confirmation if needed to override the current configuration.
-Be careful if you don't want to lose the current config!
+This will install ansible and run the ansible playbook `ansible/local.yml`

 ### Partial

 It's also possible to run partial installation of the configuration.
-See directory `dotfiles/install` for those scripts.
+Make sure you have ansible installed for that.

-#### `neovim.sh`
+#### Neovim config

-- This installs my neovim configuration which is located in `dotfiles/nvim`
+##### This will clone neovim and build it from source as well.
+Neovim will be installed in `$HOME/Applications/neovim`.

+- You can install my neovim config by running `ansible-playbook -K local.yml --tags nvim`

-#### `zsh.sh`
+#### ZSH

-- This installs my shell setup with oh-my-zsh and spaceship theme.
-Config is located in `dotfiles/zsh`
+##### This will install oh-my-zsh and some plugins for zsh.
+As well as linking up the zsh config.

+- You can install my zsh config by running `ansible-playbook -K local.yml --tags zsh`

-#### `common.sh`
+#### Link

-- This installs common packages and symlinks dotfiles from `dotfiles/home` and `dotfiles/git` to home
+##### This will link the neovim config, zsh config, and certain other config files to their correct location

+- You can link the dotfiles by running `ansible-playbook -K local.yml --tags link`